dade92/spring-example1/README.md

 It uses some basic concepts of functional programming (like monads) using arrow kotlin library.
 It contains also a Jenkinsfile to allow continuous integration with jenkins, and a Dockerfile that can be used after the build stage to build a docker image.

+**HOW TO RUN**

+Run using `docker-compose up` command.
+This will download from dockerhub the images and run everything.